-The pilot RWB will be given an allocation specifically to use for ERS.
-They will maintain copies of receipts and checks or vouchers used to reimburse participants.
-The current OSST system, with minor modifications, will be used to track the ERS provided to the participants.
-System-generated case notes will be available.
+The pilot RWBs are given an allocation specifically to use for ERS.
+They are to maintain copies of receipts and checks or vouchers used to reimburse participants.
+The current OSST system, with minor modifications, is used to track the ERS provided to the participants.
+System-generated case notes are available.
 Staff will also include other pertinent notes related to any of the above reimbursements in the case notes in the OSST system.
-The One-Stop Management Information System (OSMIS) will be used to track disbursement of funds to the pilot RWB.
+The One-Stop Management Information System (OSMIS) will be used to track disbursement of funds to the piloted RWBs.